Frank Lloyd Wright: Childhood (1867–1885)

 In 1881, shortly after Wright turned 14, his parents separated.
 In 1884, his father filed for divorce from Anna on the grounds of "... emotional cruelty and physical violence and spousal abandonment".
-Wright attended Madison High School, but there is no evidence that he graduated.
+Wright attended Madison High School.
 His father left Wisconsin after the divorce was granted in 1885.
 Wright said that he never saw his father again.

 Education (1885–1887)

 In 1886, at age 19, Wright was admitted to the University of Wisconsin–Madison as a special student.
 He studied civil engineering under professor Allan D. Conover before leaving the school without taking a degree; in 1955, the university presented him with an honorary doctorate of fine arts at the age of 88.

 Wright's uncle, Jenkin Lloyd Jones, had hired the Chicago architectural firm of Joseph Lyman Silsbee to design the All Souls Church in Chicago in 1885.
 The following year, Jones commissioned Silsbee to design the Unity Chapel, a private family chapel in Wyoming, Wisconsin.

 Although not officially employed by Silsbee, Wright was a skilled draftsman and "looked after the interior [drawings and construction]" in Wisconsin.
 This chapel is considered his earliest known work.

 After the chapel was completed, Wright moved to Chicago.